Pulkit219/react-app-fullstack-devconnector/README.md

 <li>
-HOW TO CREATE A TOKRN WITH JWT
+HOW TO CREATE A TOKEN WITH JWT

 ```bcrypt.compare(password, user.password).then(isMatch => {
         if (isMatch) {